-The Chair of the Committee questioned whether St Cleres Academy could open a nursery; The Director of Children's Services explained that St Cleres Trust legally could not open a nursery.
+The Chair of the Committee questioned whether St Cleres Academy could open a nursery; The Director of Children's Services explained that St Cleres Trust could open a nursery however there were detailed arrangements for academy conversions.

 Councillor Kerin inquired if there was anything that could be done as a Local Authority to resolve the situation; officers felt that there could be more power and demand from the community.
 The Chair requested that letters were sent from the Committee to Little Angels Day Care and East Tilbury Primary School to address to the situation.